JakeSteam/blog-personal/_posts/2023-07-26-amazon-virtual-fulfilment-centre-tour.md

 ### Pick

-The robots then take the yellow stack of shelves over to a "pick station": a human putting items into boxes.
+The robots take the yellow stack of shelves over to a "pick station": a human putting items into boxes.
 For me this was a somewhat disturbing part of the tour, as the employee was referred to as a generic "picker", despite clearly being within audible range.
 The picker also didn't stop picking up and depositing items for the ~4 minutes the camera was focused on her.

 As expected, Amazon's algorithm-driven logistics beast defines in minute detail what the picker needs to do.
 It will visually highlight the shelf they need to pick an item from, then which box it should then be deposited in.
 And repeat.
 Again and again.